 Mini Cooper Overview

-The new third-generation Mini is longer and wider, and for 2015 it is available with four doors.
+The new third-generation Mini is longer and wider, and for 2015 is available with four doors.
 Engine choices include a 134-hp three-cylinder and a frisky 189-hp four-cylinder turbo, with either a six-speed manual or automatic.
 We measured 31-mpg overall in the base automatic and 30-mpg from the S with its stick shift.
-It's a fun to drive car, with very nimble and sporty, though agility has been dialed back some.
-The ride is markedly better, no longer beating up your lower back, and road and wind noise are kept in check.
+It's a fun to drive car, with very nimble and sporty handling.
+The ride is better, no longer beating up your lower back, and road and wind noise are kept in check.
 The backseat is still tiny.
-You can spend hours online configuring your ideal Mini, but that can push up the price to and beyond $30,000 for a small car.
+The various customization options can push up the price to and beyond $30,000.
 The redesigned Mini is too new for us to have reliability data.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).